Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Introduction

-In this work, we present a comparative study of the Bayesian NUTS model \cite{Hoffman} and Machine Learning (ML) techniques in cosmological data analysis \cite{Ntampaka} with two different DBI type k-essence scalar field.
-In recent years, ML has become an emerging field for studying cosmological data due to its ability to model complex patterns and make accurate predictions from large datasets.
-Supervised learning algorithms, such as decision trees, support vector machines, and neural networks, are widely used for tasks ranging from classification to regression.
-In contrast, Bayesian methods—particularly those using advanced sampling techniques like the No-U-Turn Sampler (NUTS)—offer a principled probabilistic approach to data analysis.
-NUTS, an adaptive variant of Hamiltonian Monte Carlo (HMC) \cite{Betancourt}, allows for efficient exploration of high dimensional posterior distributions without manual tuning, making it especially suited for scenarios where uncertainty estimation is crucial \cite{Gelman}.
+In this study, we apply Bayesian sampling through Stochastic Variational Inference (SVI) combined with the No-U-Turn Sampler (NUTS) \cite{Hoffman}, together with contemporary Machine Learning (ML) techniques \cite{Ntampaka}, to examine cosmological observations using two distinct DBI-type k-essence scalar field models.
+ML has recently become a key tool in cosmology because of its capacity to capture complex structures and deliver accurate inferences from large data volumes, with supervised methods, such as decision trees, support vector machines, and neural networks, commonly employed for both classification and regression tasks.
+Complementarily, state-of-the-art sampling schemes like NUTS offer a rigorous probabilistic framework for parameter inference.
+NUTS, an adaptive extension of Hamiltonian Monte Carlo (HMC) \cite{Betancourt}, efficiently traverses high-dimensional posterior spaces without manual step-size or trajectory tuning, making it particularly advantageous when robust uncertainty quantification is required \cite{Gelman}.
+In this work, we do not consider CMB measurements and thereby restricting our analysis to late time cosmological datasets only.